 - The Visiting Scholars Program at the Center for the United States and Mexico

-The Mexico Center Visiting Scholars Program funds an international academic visit for one professor or doctoral student from a university in Mexico, preferably outside of Mexico City proper, to conduct independent research on key Mexican and/or U.S.-Mexico policy issues at the Baker Institute.
+The center's Visiting Scholars Program funds an international academic visit for one professor or doctoral student from a university preferably outside of Mexico City proper, to conduct independent research on key Mexican and/or U.S.-Mexico policy issues at the Baker Institute.

-David Pérez Esparza is the fall 2017 visiting scholar at the Baker Institute Mexico Center.
+David Pérez Esparza was the fall 2017 Mexico Center visiting scholar at the Baker Institute.
 His research interests include examining diverse dimensions of how to reduce violence and crime in the U.S.-Mexico border region.
 Pérez is co-author of four books on drug policy, organized crime and police reform.
-At the Baker Institute, Pérez’s research project will focus on the illegal trafficking of guns from the U.S. to Mexico.
+At the Baker Institute, Pérez’s research project focused on the illegal trafficking of guns from the U.S. to Mexico.
 Pérez holds a B.A. in international relations and master’s in public administration and public policy from Tecnológico de Monterrey, a master’s in political economy and conflict resolution from the University of Essex and a master’s in security and crime science from University College London.
-He is currently completing his Ph.D. in security and crime science at University College London.
+At the time, he was completing his Ph.D. in security and crime science at University College London.

-Lourdes Ampudia Rueda was the summer 2017 Mexico Center Young Visiting Scholar.
+Lourdes Ampudia Rueda was the summer 2017 Mexico Center visiting scholar.
 She is a full-time professor at the Universidad Autónoma de Ciudad Juárez (UACJ), where she is also a member of the Research Group on Regional Studies, Economics, Population and Development.
 Her research focuses on regional labor markets, urban economic structures, and economic and social policies for development.
 She has a master's degree in regional and urban economics from the Autonomous University of Coahuila’s Center for Economic and Social Research.
-She is currently a doctoral candidate in urban studies at the UACJ.
+At the time, she was a doctoral candidate in urban studies at the UACJ.

 Puentes Consortium Visiting Scholars